Narrow absorption lines from intervening material in supernovae. IV. Type Ia supernovae: Na I D line strength relating to external material and intrinsic properties: Discussion

-The sample of young-approaching SNe~Ia has thus larger ejecta velocities and more redshifted nebular velocities than the young-receding population, in agreement with the \subCh\ DDet scenario.
-We also find that the young-approaching objects have slightly higher stretch ($<s_{YG-A}>=0.98$ vs $<s_{YG-R}>=0.91$, see Tab.~\ref{tab:3clust}) and are more luminous (see right Fig.~\ref{fig:3clust_mag-x1-vel}).
-Sub-Chandrasekhar explosion models do show a relation between stretch, magnitude and viewing angle; however, this relation often goes in the opposite direction: surface He detonations viewed face-on are fainter and shorter-lived \citep{Townsley19,Collins25}.
+The sample of young-HV SNe~Ia has thus larger ejecta velocities and more redshifted nebular velocities than the young-NV one, in agreement with the \subCh\ DDet scenario.
+We also find that the young-HV objects have slightly higher stretch ($<s_{YG-HV}>=0.98$ vs $<s_{YG-NV}>=0.91$, see Tab.~\ref{tab:3clust}) and are more luminous (see right Fig.~\ref{fig:3clust_mag-x1-vel}).
+Sub-\Ch\ explosion models do show a relation between stretch, magnitude and viewing angle; however, it often goes in the opposite direction: surface He detonations viewed face-on are fainter and shorter-lived \citep{Townsley19,Collins25}.
 Nonetheless, in the edge-lit scenario, in which the core ignition is triggered between the core and the shell right after the He detonation \citep{Livne90}, the explosions with initial surface detonations on the side of the observer are brighter and longer-lived \citep{Gronow21}.
 However, this scenario would not explain the redshifted nebular velocities since both detonations happen on the same side.
 In general, a relation between $v_{max}$, stretch and brightness is expected in the \subCh\ scenarios, but the strength of this relation and its dependences on WD mass, viewing angle, and offset from the core \citep{Holas25} vary among studies.
 We caution that other asymmetric SN~Ia scenarios exist \citep[e.g.,][]{Pollin25}.
-Finally, it is also possible that there exist two different populations in similar environments, i.e. that the approaching and receding groups have distinct progenitor or explosion mechanisms.
+Finally, it is also possible that there are two different populations in similar environments, i.e. that the young-NV and young-HV groups have distinct progenitor or explosion mechanisms.